This spot has been added by

 The beach of Petite Plage de Gorée, facing the snorkeling area.

-How to get to Ile de Gorée snorkeling spot?
+How to get to the Ile de Gorée snorkeling spot

-Ile de Gorée (Goree Island) is just a 2 km boat trip off the coast of Dakar.
-The island is very popular with tourists and it is easy to get there by ferry from the port of Dakar.
-A dozen round trips are available daily, and the crossing takes about 20 minutes.
-The snorkeling spot is at the foot of the landing stage, facing the small beach (called “Petite Plage de Gorée”) that you will see on the right when you disembark.
+Ile de Gorée (Goree Island) is just a 2 mile boat trip off the coast of Dakar.
+The island is also very popular with tourists and it is easy to get there by ferry from the port of Dakar.
+A dozen round trips are available daily and the crossing takes about 20 minutes.
+The snorkeling spot is at the foot of the landing stage, facing the small beach called “Petite Plage de Gorée.”
+You will see the landing stage on the right when you disembark.

 Gorée Island snorkeling map, Dakar, Senegal